jcmgorman/Sudoku/README.md

 # Sudoku

+Author: Jonathan Gorman

-Sudoku game made for a class
+Sudoku game I made for a class.

+Use the python command prompt to enter in your input.